enfuego27826/psdv_assignment_website/psdv1.md

 ---
 ### Configuration
-After the installation, follow these steps to verify and configure cuDFL
+After the installation, follow these steps to verify and configure cuDF.

 **Verifying Installation**